rberends/choco-excercise/README.md

 # Echtercise
 A few potential excercises for the enige echte.
-Meant to be done in Javascript.
+Meant to be done in Javascript - but any language is ok :)

 ## 1: Add numbers